eafpres/simple_feature_selection/README.md

 model factors with significance according to a threshold set in the code This method allows generating a model with better predictive performance on new data all programmatically

+See the PDF for a full writeup of the method